UUIDChecker/UUIDChecker-1.8.9/README.md

 it show you the UUID and the nbt of the item

-Skys Dupe Checker Download: A side mod of Skytils/Sbe, An amazing Dupe Checker. although SBE and Skytils are better in different aspects, NBT is better overall for dupe checking, as skytils and SBE's api lacks in quality.
+UUIDChecker Download: A side mod of Skytils/Sbe, An amazing Dupe Checker. although SBE and Skytils are better in different aspects, NBT is better overall for dupe checking, as skytils and SBE's api lacks in quality.